 Sheryl Axelrod is the founder of The Axelrod Firm, PC.
-She provides strategic, results-driven advice and representation to for-profit and non-profit businesses in their general liability, employment, commercial, and appellate litigation matters.
-Her clients include The Salvation Army, GlaxoSmithKline, and the City of Philadelphia.
+She provides strategic, results-driven advice and representation to entities (business and governmental bodies) in their general and product liability, employment (including AIR21), commercial, and appellate litigation matters.

-She is a trial lawyer and her skills are such that she has been accepted into membership in the Litigation Counsel of America, a peer selected honorary society of top trial lawyers.
-Vigorously vetted for skills, expertise, and service, less than one-half of one percent of American lawyers are accepted into membership in LCA’s by-invitation-only membership.
+Ms. Axelrod is a trial lawyer and her skills are such that she has been accepted into membership in the Litigation Counsel of America, a peer selected honorary society of top trial lawyers.
+Vigorously vetted for skills, expertise, and service, less than one-half of one percent of American lawyers are accepted into LCA’s by-invitation-only membership.

 Ms. Axelrod is also recognized by her peers as one of the Top 100 Super Lawyers in Pennsylvania.
 “Pennsylvania Jury Verdict Review & Analysis” catalogs the most significant verdicts in the state.
 It published the verdict entered in one of her trials, a David versus Goliath commercial defense victory for her client.

 She is rated AV Preeminent by Martindale-Hubbell®, the highest rating awarded by this nationally recognized leader in lawyer ratings.

 For her employment defense work, she was selected a Top Rated Lawyer in Labor & Employment by American Lawyer Media and Martindale-Hubbell™.
 She defends companies in their employment matters including in AIR21 matters.